-'During his Vice-Chancellorship 1 no branch of University business received more attention from him or gave more scope to his characteristic qualities, for although he was one of a body of Delegates, whatever was done by the Delegacy during his Vice-Chancellorship was mainly due to him.'
+'During his Vice-Chancellorship no branch of University business received more attention from him or gave more scope to his characteristic qualities, for although he was one of a body of Delegates, whatever was done by the Delegacy during his Vice-Chancellorship was mainly due to him.'

-'The subsidy of £1,000 a year from the University revenues assigned to the Non-Collegiate students by the Statutes of the Commissioners had given an opportunity of improving their position in the University.
-Jowett, who, as Vice-Chancellor, with the Proctors was charged with the appointment of Dr. Kitchin's successor, insisted that the new Censor should devote his whole time and attention to the business of the who was Censor of the Non-Collegiate students at the time.
+The subsidy of £1.000 a year from the University revenues assigned to the Non-Collegiate students by the Statutes of the Commissioners had given an opportunity of improving their position in the University.
+Jowett, who, as Vice-Chancellor, with the Proctors was charged with the appointment of Dr. Kitchin's successor, insisted that the new Censor should devote his whole time and attention to the business of the

-1 I quote from a paper sent to me by the Rector of Exeter College,
+&lt;sup>1 I quote from a paper sent to who was Censor of the Non-Colmebythe Rector of Exeter College, legiste students at the time.